 "The Tribunal does not agree with Sri Lanka that it has an extremely broad discretion to interfere with investments in the exercise of "legitimate regulatory authority".
 A number of tribunals, including Tecmed v.
 Mexico, Azurix v.
 Argentina, and LG&E v.
 Argentina have adopted a proportionality requirement in relation to expropriatory treatment.
-It prevents the States from taking measures which severely impact an investor unless such measures are justified by a substantial public interest."137
+It prevents the States from articles 54 et seq.